Elena is a world traveler and sushi lover. She loves to use her experiences to provide guidance to fellow travelers!

 Singular Concept Today

-From all I read, what appealed to me the most of this bookstore was the architecture angle, although, as I listed above, the concept was already very appealing.
+From all I read, what appealed to me the most about this bookstore was the architecture angle, although, as I listed above, the concept was already very appealing.
 But when I saw the place for myself, I really had to nod my head in earnest at the architectural and interior design innovative masterpiece.

-It combines a very fine display of books, magazines, music, DVDs and high-end stationery, with an even finer piano lounge and restaurant, an integrated convenience store, a Starbucks suited to the building its hosted in, and a travel agency.
+It combines a very fine display of books, magazines, music, DVDs, and high-end stationery, with an even finer piano lounge and restaurant, an integrated convenience store, a Starbucks suited to the building it's hosted in, and a travel agency.

 This bliss of a bookstore is located 15 minutes south of Shibuya.
 Yes, that huge crossing that appears in all movies and newscasts.
 However, 15 minutes south is the center of the upscale Daikanyama shopping district, very quiet and rather elegant.
 One would never suspect it's but less than one mile away from one of the most crowded crossings in the world.

 If you plan to ever visit this bookstore, Google Maps will help you out.
 As I said, it's a 15-minute walk from Shibuya, you only need to orient yourself around the backstreets of Tokyo.

 © 2012 Elena.